AMReX-Astro/Castro/docs_new/source/CastroGravity.rst

 Controls
 --------

- can incorporate gravity as a constant, monopole approximation, or a full Poisson solve.
+Castro can incorporate gravity as a constant, monopole approximation, or a full Poisson solve.
 To enable gravity in the code, set:

 ::